enjikaka/tractive-location-share-map/README.md

 # Tractive Location Share Map

-This is a simple service you can deploy yourself that lets you track your animals GPS tracker without paying up for a more expensive Tractive subscription.
+This is a simple service you can deploy yourself that lets you track your animals GPS tracker and share its location with family and friends - without paying up for the more expensive Tractive subscription.